souravsk/souravsk/README.md

 - 🌱 I’m looking to collaborate on projects based on DevOps.
 I am also looking forward to contributing on Open Source projects.

-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning Terraform

 - 🌱 I’m looking for help in DevOps and Open Source.